Autodesk’s 3ds Max is as popular as it is demanding on your hardware.

 - 1600W: Corsair AX1600i 1600W ATX 2.4 Power Supply

-The motherboard serves to connect all of your individual hardware components together.
+The motherboard serves to connect all of your individual hardware components.

 Its role is more about providing connectivity and expand-ability than performance.